jdmonin/JSettlers2/README.txt

 Optional: Storing Game Scores in the DB:

-To automatically save all completed game results in database, use this option when starting the JSettlers server:
+Game scores can optionally be saved for reports or community-building.
+To automatically save all completed game results in the database, use this option when starting the JSettlers server:
 	-Djsettlers.db.save.games=Y
+Or, in your server's jsserver.properties file, add the line:
+	jsettlers.db.save.games=Y

 Optional: Creating JSettlers Player Accounts in the DB: